 Well, you’re in luck!
 We’ve put together a list of the 10 cheapest places to rent in the UK, along with the 10 most expensive places so you can finally live the life you’ve always wanted.

-This report will utilize data & studies to reveal:
+This report will utilize data & studies to reveal the following:

-The crown for the least expensive place to rent in the UK goes to South Shields with the average rent being a mere £300 per month!
-The city of Craigavon in Northern Ireland comes in second with the average rent being £306 making it just £6 more expensive than South Shields.
-Bangor rounds off the top 3 with rent sitting at £307 per month.
+According to Zoopla, the crown for the least expensive place to rent in the UK goes to Belfast, with the average rent being a about £713 per month!
+The city of Sheffield comes in second, with the average rent being £753, making it just £40 more expensive than Belfast.
+Liverpool rounds off the top 3, with rent sitting at £764 per month.

-For those looking for cheaper rent rates, these are definitely cites you may want to consider.
+For cheaper rent rates, you may want to consider these cities.
 Simply visit your local estate agents or log on and search through websites such as Rightmove & Zoopla and you will know if there is something out there for you!

-It’s worth noting however, just because the rent is cheaper or more expensive in one city does not mean you will save more money.
-You have to consider other factors such as the average wage of the city, average property price and whether that city is right for you.
+It’s worth noting, however, that just because the rent is cheaper or more expensive in one city does not mean you will save more.
+You have to consider other factors, such as the average wage of the city, the average property price and whether that city is right for you.

-Tenants often propose to purchase properties from their landlords so if this something you may consider in the future be sure you pick the right one to begin with.
+Tenants often propose to purchase properties from their landlords, so if this is something you may consider in the future, be sure you pick the right one, to begin with.

 The cost of renting in the UK can vary a lot – the main variant being where in the UK you are looking to rent from.

 According to Nolettinggo, London remains the most expensive place to rent.